NemoRoberAmotek/RoomPlanner/README.md

 Rooms will not be saved when the application is not connected to the REST API.

+A demo can be found [here](https://roomplanner.onrender.com/).
+The demo does not use the REST API, so only Guest mode is available.

 ### Setting the API URL

 Create a `.env` file with the base API url: